globaleaks/whistleblowing-software/REST-spec.md

     :DELETE
     :PUT
-        no PUT, DELETE and other methods beside GET and POST has been implemented in his REST.
-This choose is an adaptation to some proxy limits.
+        PUT and DELETE has been implemented in some operations, and use a POST (with create or delete boolean parameter) as fallback.

 # Resources